Z2h-A6n/greven-web/DEVELOPMENT.md

 In order to keep things organized, always follow these rules unless it's impossible to do otherwise.

 In general:
-  * This repo uses git-lfs to track large files (mainly images).
-If you are going to use git to interact with the repo, you need to install git-lfs.
-See the instructions [here](https://git-lfs.github.com/).
-Stop after `git lfs install`.
-The remaining instructions aonly need to be done once for the repo, and they have already been done.
   * Use tab characters for indentation at the beginning of a line.
 If you want to align some text that's not at the beginning of the line, use spaces.
     * In other words, there should never be space characters at the beginning of a line, and there should never be tab characters except at the beginning of a line.
   * Keep the code organized.